-If you’ve ever copied and pasted a web link that was so long it spanned multiple lines (and broke in the process) then you’ll appreciate a URL shortening service that generates a much shorter link that’s easier to share and more likely to work, even on phones and tablets.
+If you’ve ever copied and pasted a web link that was so long it spanned multiple lines (and broke in the process) then you’ll appreciate a URL shortening service that generates a smaller link that’s easier to share and more likely to work, even on phones and tablets.

 Bit.ly is one of the best-known URL shorteners because so many people use it.
 Individuals can use it for free, but businesses and brands will probably want to use the paid-for service.
 That’s because bit.ly offers a range of services from custom branded short URLs to analytics and APIs for deep-linking into mobile apps.